 Camp Crowder's Lost Mural

 Many of the original wooden structures that served as barracks, day rooms, chapels, and more were sold at surplus auctions in the 1960's.
-One such building, a Company Day Room, was sold to a family just outside of Neosho.
+One such building was sold to a family just outside of Neosho.
 Inside this structure remained a mural designed and painted by an unknown soldier who was passing though the camp for training before deploying to serve overseas.
 Sadly, portions of the mural remain only in their early stages of a detailed sketch, as duty called the artist was forced to answer before he was able to complete the painting.

 Despite the structure being used for agricultural work the mural remained.
 The carefully crafted grid is still visible which the artist used to transfer his design from paper to wall, the detailed pencil sketches show his true vision, and the pigment of the paint holds fast to this mural of American history.